kenjennings/Atari-Pet-Frogger/README_Porting.md

 - No sound or limited sound.

-**Common Conflicts**

-There are some conflicts the Atari has that are universal for all platforms and will require the Atari port to change the values, or perform other countermeasures.
+**Common Conflicts And Atari-Specific Values**

+Some conflicts are nearly universal between differing platforms.
+Many revolve around character representation.
+While most computers are based on an ASCII layout for A-Z, 0-9, and basic symbols, each platform adds unique usage for other values.
+Possibilities:

+- No lower case support.
+- ASCII control character values are not treated as such.
+- Custom graphics characters in place of others ASCII characters.
+- Some lesser-used symbols are not supported. (e.g. braces, backtick, tilde.)

+These are the common issues specific to the Atari's differences.

-- Plain text onthe Atari is in ATASCII codes which is ASCII-like, but different from the ASCII used on other computers.
-Basic A-Z, 0-9 characters are the same.
-But ATASCII uses character 155(dec)/$9B(hex) as the end of string, and new line/carriage return.
-Many computers may use character value 0 to identify the end of a string which is a valid, printable ATASCII character for the Atari.
+- Plain text on the Atari is in ATASCII codes which is ASCII-like, but different from the ASCII used on other computers.
+  - Basic A-Z, 0-9 characters are the same as ASCII.
+  - Character 155(dec)/$9B(hex) as the end of string, and new line/carriage return.
+  - Character 0, often used as end of string on other systems, is a valid graphics character on the Atari.

+- Character set image order is different from ATASCII order.
+(Other systems with refined character sets tend towards ASCII order.)
-- The order of characters in the character set is different from ATASCII.
-Notably, the character 0 entry in the character set is for the blank space.
+  - Notably, entry 0 in the character set is for the blank space.
+(This is actually a benefit.
+When a program reads a zero value byte from screen memory it can use the CPU zero flag immediately without doing a comparison to recognize an blank/empty place on screen.)

-- Keyboard scan codes on the Atari are also different from both ATASCII and the internal character set order.
+- Keyboard scan codes on the Atari are also different from both ATASCII and the the internal character set order.

 **The Other Platforms**

 **The 6502s**

-Games written in Assembly for other 6502-based computers would be easier to port to the Atari as the language and syntax will be similar.
+Games written in Assembly for other 6502-based computers would be easiest to port to the Atari in Assemble, since the language syntax will be similar, and only idiosyncrasies of the Assemblers needs to be managed.

 PET